YUKTHI-PRABHU/FSMK/README.md

 📁 Note installation path: C:\Program Files\Tesseract-OCR\tesseract.exe

-📍 Install Poppler for Windows (required by pdf2image)
+2)Install Poppler for Windows (required by pdf2image)

 Download: Poppler for Windows

 Extract the ZIP to a directory like:

-makefile
-Copy
-Edit
 C:\Program Files\poppler-23.11.0\Library\bin

 Add this path to your System Environment Variables:

 Press Windows + S → Search "Environment Variables"